Ewing sarcoma: Prognosis

 Staging attempts to distinguish people with localized from those with metastatic disease.
-The most common areas of metastasis are the lungs, bone and bone marrow with less common areas of metastasis being the lymph nodes, liver and brain.
-The presence of metastatic disease is the most important prognostic factor in Ewing Sarcoma with the 5 year survival rate being only 30% when metastasis is present at the time of diagnosis as compared to a 70% 5 year survival rate with no metastasis present.
+The most common areas of metastasis are the lungs, bone and bone marrow with less common areas of metastasis being the lymph nodes, liver, and brain.
+The presence of metastatic disease is the most important prognostic factor in Ewing sarcoma, with the 5-year survival rate being only 30% when metastasis is present at the time of diagnosis, compared to a 70% 5-year survival rate with no metastasis present.
 Another important prognostic factor is the location of the primary tumor; proximal tumors (located in the pelvis and sacrum) are worse prognostic indicators as compared to more distal tumors.
-Other factors associated with a poor prognosis include a large primary neoplasm, older age at diagnosis (older than 18 years of age) and increased lactate dehydrogenase (LDH) levels.
+Other factors associated with a poor prognosis include a large primary neoplasm, older age at diagnosis (older than 18 years of age), and increased lactate dehydrogenase (LDH) levels.

 Five-year survival for localized disease is greater than 70% after therapy.
 Prior to the use of multi-drug chemotherapy, long-term survival was less than 10%.
 The development of multi-disciplinary therapy with chemotherapy, irradiation, and surgery has increased current long-term survival rates in most clinical centers to greater than 50%.
 However, some sources state it is 25–30%.

 Retrospective research showed that two chemokine receptors, CXCR4 and CXCR7, can be used as molecular prognosis factors.
 People who express low levels of both chemokine receptors have the highest odds of long-term survival with >90% survival at five years post-diagnosis versus <30% survival at five years for patients with very high expression levels of both receptors.
 A recent study also suggested a role for SOX2 as an independent prognostic biomarker that can be used to identify patients at high risk for tumor relapse.